confluentinc/examples/microservices-orders/docs/index.rst

 .. figure:: images/microservices-exercise-2.jpg
     :alt: image

-In this exercise, you will Write a service that validates customer orders.
+In this exercise, you will write a service that validates customer orders.
 Instead of using a series of synchronous calls to submit and validate orders, let the order event itself trigger the `OrderDetailsService`.
 When a new order is created, it is written to the topic `orders`, from which `OrderDetailsService` has a consumer polling for new records.